georapbox/files-dropzone-element/README.md

 ### Style

 By default, the component comes with basic styling.
-However, You can customise the styles of the various elements of the component using the `::part()` CSS pseudo-elements provided for this purpose.
-See the [CSS Parts](#css-parts) section.
+However, you can customise the styles of the various elements of the component using either [CSS Parts](#css-parts) or [CSS Custom Properties](#css-custom-properties).

 ## API